 The ETF's top holdings mimic that of, you guessed it, the NASDAQ 100.
 In fact, the ETF's goal is to simply replicate the performance of the NASDAQ 100 Index.

-It has struggled to do so over the last year and we'll get to that on the performance chart below, but this is still an ETF that has posted outstanding returns since its inception in early 2019, turning $10,000 into $18,580 during that time period.
+It has struggled to do so over the last year, but this is still an ETF that has posted outstanding returns since its inception in early 2019, turning $10,000 into $18,580 during that time period.

 However, it provides more than enough liquidity for the average retail investor.